IRDG2OI/seatizen-to-zenodo/README.md

 It uses Jacques, a package to classify useless and useful images according to marine ecological interests. <br/>
 See the [original repository](https://github.com/IRDG2OI/jacques) for more information on Jacques.

-With the **folders_preparation.py** script you can:
+With the **folders_preparation.py** script, you can:

 1. Apply the jacques classification model on each session, moving out every useless images.
 2. Export the jacques classification results to a csv file.
 3. Create annotations csv files from a given model, labels and thresholds.
-4. Create a .txt file with jacques classification statistics (total images, number of useful/useless images, percentage of useless images in relation of total images).
+4. Create a .txt file with jacques classification statistics (total images, number of useful/useless images, percentage of useless images in relation to total images).
-5. Create a PDF preview for each session (composed of a trajectory map, 100 thumbnails of images representative of the session and a metadata sneakpeek).
+5. Create a PDF preview for each session (composed of a trajectory map, 100 thumbnails of images representative of the session and a metadata sneak peek).
 6. Create zipped versions of each session folder.
 7. Create a file metadata_image.csv that contains metadata of every session merged together.
 8. Create a .txt file that describe the content of metadata_image.csv (total images, number of useful/useless images, percentage of useless images in relation of total images).